Key Takeaways

 Domain values tend to fluctuate based on industry trends, market conditions, and technological advancements.
 By holding on to quality domains, you can capitalize on industry growth and emerging market opportunities.

 For instance, the price of domains associated with artificial intelligence (AI) and machine learning may increase as they become more mainstream.
-Waiting for optimum market conditions may pave the way to higher results than instant flipping.
+Waiting for optimal market conditions may lead to better results than instant flipping.

 Optimize for search engines